An overnight stay in a national park lodge is a excellent way to enhance the

 National Park Inn and Paradise Inn in Washington's

 Yosemite National Park each offer both types of

 guest rooms.
-Rooms with a community bathroom are likely to save $50 per night or more
+Rooms with a community bathroom are likely to save $50 or more per

-compared to rooms with a private bathroom.
+night compared with rooms that include a private bathroom.
 Even rooms with a private bath can

 vary in quality at a given location.
 For example, the Old Faithful area of